PySimpleGUI/PySimpleGUI/docs/Pythonic GUIs.md

 # A Case for a Pythonic Python GUI

-Quiz - Who said
+**Quiz** - Who said:

-"Creating GUIs in Python is amazingly intuitive, straightforward, and FUN!"
+>       "Creating GUIs in Python is amazingly intuitive, straightforward, and FUN!"

-Answer - no one (that is a normal person)...
+**Answer** - no one (that I've ever heard)

-Yet for almost everything else that Python is used for, the intuitive and straightforward (and fun) adjectives are used.
+Yet for almost everything else that Python is used for, the intuitive, straightforward, and fun adjectives are used.

 ## Definitions, generalities & boundaries